For most of us, once we decide to adapt our bikes for a really long trip, the first thing we think is: we’re gonna need a bigger tank.

 Bigger aftermarket tanks

-In Europe Acerbis made their name supplying big plastic for the original Dakar Rally but haven’t really developed new tanks in years.
+In Europe Acerbis made their name supplying big plastic for the original Dakar Rally, but haven’t really developed new tanks in years.
 In the US there’s Clarke and IMS and in Australia Aqualine/Safari serve desert racers who’ve grown into adv riders.
-IMS and Safari are more on the case and there’s also Touratech plus some smaller, specialist outfitters.
+IMS and Safari are more on the case; there’s also Touratech plus some smaller, specialist outfitters.

-But if you can, get a bike with a big tank (or a useful range) in the first place.
+But if you can, buy a bike with a big tank (or useful range) in the first place.
 Anything with more than 15 litres should do and, along with the beak, this is one of the genuinely useful features of your so-called adventure bike, though good fuel range is more common on bigger capacity machines.
-The current R120oGS Adventure comes with a 30-litre tank which could return 375 miles/600km at 60mpg – something you’d hope must be possible on the LC.
+The current R1200GS Adventure comes with a 30-litre tank which could return 375 miles/600km at 60mpg – something you’d hope must be possible on the LC.

 On the left, my XT600Z in 1985.
 I got 80mpg one day in Mali, slumped over the tank with a backwind and the shits.
-With the 30-litre OE tank that could have potentially added up to 840 clicks or well over 500 miles.
-And yet that bike weighed under 150kg.
-On that trip I still carried a 10-litre jerry to cross the desert where getting 80mpg would be hard to get on the sands.
+With the 30-litre OE tank that could have potentially added up to a staggering 840 clicks or well over 500 miles.
+And yet that bike weighed under 150kg, unloaded.
+On that trip I still carried a 10-litre jerry to cross the Sahara where 80mpg would be hard to achieve on the sands.

 Once you get over the cost, the best thing with a replacement tank is that it puts the extra bulk in the best place to have a minimum impact on the bike.
 All you get is a heavier machine when full, but if it’s well designed, you knees won’t be splayed like a gerbil on a dissection table.